kenwdelong/docker-grafana-graphite/README.md

 ports to whatever you want by changing left side number in the `-p` parameters.
 Find more details about mapping ports in the [Docker documentation](http://docs.docker.io/use/port_redirection/#port-redirection).

+#### External Volumes ####
+External volumes can be used to customize graphite configuration and store data out of the container.

+- Graphite configuration: `/opt/graphite/conf`
+- Graphite data: `/opt/graphite/storage`
+- Elasticsearch data: `var/lib/elasticsearch`

 ### Building the image yourself ###